 For many people, the greatest concern when it comes to surgery is anesthesia.
 However, gaining a better understanding of anesthetics can also help alleviate these fears.
 Dr. Drielsma has partnered with Sydney anesthetists of the highest training, experience, and ethics.
 You can feel assured that the best in their field will guarantee the safest of anesthetic available.

 Types of Plastic Surgery Anaesthetic

 Also known as twilight sedation, This type of anaesthesia is only administered by a fully trained anaesthetist in an accredited hospital operating theatre.
-Your anaesthetist administers intravenous sedatives through a vein, possibly with other types of anesthesia, such as local anesthesia.
+Your anaesthetist administers intravenous sedatives through a vein, possibly with other types of anaesthesia, such as local anaesthesia.
 Sedation includes a combination of medications that help prevent pain and anxiety associated with medical procedures.
-During sedation, you are awake but sleepy, and you may not recall the procedure being performed.
+During sedation, you are awake but sleepy, and you won’t recall the procedure being performed.